 - Emotional distress

 The management and treatment of Hidradenitis Suppurativa is oftentimes complicated and requires a multidisciplinary approach.
-Dermatologists, surgeons, obstetricians, and radiation oncologists may all participate in the care of a patient with Hidradenitis Suppurativa.
+Dermatologists, surgeons, obstetricians, and radiation oncologists may all participate in the care of a patient.
 Strategies include:

 - Maximizing personal hygiene, avoid tight fitting clothes, weight loss, smoking cessation